elawilkinson/elawilkinson/README.md

-- 👋 Hi, I’m @elawilkinson
+- 👋 Hi, I’m @elawilkinson on the internet, and Emma in real life.
 - 👀 I’m interested in tech as a force for good!
 And also in desserts.
 - 🌱 I’m currently studying on School of Code's bootcamp.